learn-co-curriculum/react-hooks-react-router-intro/README.md

 ```

 You should notice that your browser has now changed to show `new-state` at the
 end of your URL address.

-Go ahead and type
+Go ahead and type:

 ```js
 window.history.state;
 ```

-It should return
+It should return:

 ```js
 Object { goal: "Learn about pushState()" }